falaimo99/falaimo99/README.md

-## Hello there fellow traveller!
+## Hello There!
-I'm Francesco, a digital humanist actually based in Palermo, Sicily.
+I'm Francesco, a digital humanist currently based in Palermo, Sicily.

 - 📚  Ask me about Digital Humanities, Digital Editions, and Narratology
 - 🌱  I’m currently learning and reinforcing my web stack and graphical skills!\